-Outdoor Cameras tend to be more popular than indoor cameras as they are the first defence against burglars.
+Outdoor Cameras tend to be more popular than indoor cameras as they are the first defense against burglars.
 These cameras tend to be much higher in quality being weather-proof, equipped with night vision & motion sensors.
 This should really be your go-to before internal smart home cameras.

-A smart lock is a replacement lock you put into your front door which connects via NFC or Wifi to allow your door to be unlocked when you come home, put your phone against your lock or manually.
+A smart lock is a replacement lock you put into your front door which connects via NFC or Wifi to allow your door to be unlocked when you come home, put your phone against your lock, or manually.

 Your connection will be encrypted which allows you to authenticate your device, but like any security device like this, there are some precautions you will need to take.

-In my opinion the best thing about Smart Locks are the notifications you’ll receive, if your door is opened whilst you’re not on the Wi-Fi connection you will be told which device unlocked it and at what time.
+In my opinion, the best thing about Smart Locks are the notifications you’ll receive, if your door is opened whilst you’re not on the Wi-Fi connection you will be told which device unlocked it and at what time.

 As of 2019, there is a wide range of Smart Locks, Keys are a thing of the past.
 Security and identity are the only real way to fully control your home and with these devices, you’ll be able to see which ones I recommend: